VipranshOjha/AI-Plays-Games/Snake-Game-NEAT-AI/README.md

-# 🐍 Snake Game NEAT AI
+# 🐍 Snake Game: NEAT AI

 An AI-powered Snake game where the agent learns to play the classic Snake game using **NEAT** (NeuroEvolution of Augmenting Topologies).